 Rachel Corbett tells the incredible story of Rainer Maria Rilke and Auguste Rodin's relationship.
 "In 1902, Rilke, broke and suffering from writer’s block, accepted a commission to go to Paris to research and write a short book about the sculptor Auguste Rodin.
 The two were almost polar opposites: Rodin in his sixties, notoriously carnal, revered; Rilke in his twenties, delicate, unknown.
 Nonetheless, they fell into an instantaneous friendship and would work closely together as master and disciple for the next few years, as Rodin showed Rilke how to become the writer he wished to be."
-A captivating book by Rachel Corbett.
+A captivating insight into art and culture by Rachel Corbett.

 Think Fast and Thinking Slow

 From a beloved Nobel Laureate, Daniel Kahneman, this book is essential for anyone who wishes to study their own blindspots and biases.
 It's also an essential insight into the thinking and behaviours presented through the 12°.

 Becoming Wise: An Inquiry into the Mystery and Art of Living

 "In the end, perhaps the greatest blessing conveyed by the lessons of spiritual genius Tippett harvests in Becoming Wise is the strength to meet the world where it really is, and then to make it better."
 By the passionate journalist and broadcaster, Krista Tippet.
 All books in her ongoing series are powerful guides to living.

 Wonders of Life: Exploring the Most Extraordinary Phenomenon in the Universe

 Brian Cox takes a moving and inspired look at the marvels of our living systems.
 An engaging read about life's journeys, Professor Cox and Andrew Cohen transform the sometimes difficult parts of it into an entertaining read.

 An American Conscience: The Reinhold Niebuhr Story

-Jeremy L. Sabella's offers insight into the thinking, life and journey of Reinhold Niebuhr.
-Interviews with Jimmy Carter, David Brooks and Cornel West provide a deep insight into one of America's most influential thinkers.
+Jeremy L. Sabella offers a great insight into the thinking, life, and journey of Reinhold Niebuhr.
+Interviews with Jimmy Carter, David Brooks, and Cornel West provide a deep perspective into one of America's most influential thinkers.
 Sited by countless politicians, from Barack Obama to Hillary Clinton, Niebuhr was described by historian Arthur Schlesinger Jr. as "the most influential American theologian of the 20th century."